785pavan/isee2019-SPENDEMON/docs/_posts/2019-05-15-ISEE-2019-Requirements-Analysis.md

 **<span style="color:#C2185B; font-family:Cursive">1.
 Drafting the initial Requirements questionnaire:</span>**
 We did a thorough research on the available apps in the market and brain stormed new ideas which were doable for us as well as which would give the App an X-factor.
 With this information we came up with the questionnaire below for our team meetings with the customer:

-* Do you need the option for automated expenses and incomes/Salaries?
+<span style="color:#00C853"> 1.
+Do you need the option for automated expenses and incomes/Salaries?</span>

 * Should be a collaboration between any other app and this app?
 Also connection to email or phone number?